 Because everything is spelled out in writing, the tenant move-out process can help circumvent potential miscommunication and varying expectations for both parties.
 It can also help limit common issues that can occur on move-out day.
 Examples might include appliances suddenly disappearing with a renter or a random collection of their unwanted keepsakes being left behind.

-The move-out checklist and expected process should be well-defined in the lease agreement, and all tenants should be alerted of these expected guidelines when they first move in.
-Landlords should also provide a copy of the checklist and process once more when they get ready to move out.
+The move-out checklist and expected process should be clearly defined in the lease agreement, and all tenants should be informed of these guidelines when they first move in.
+Landlords should also provide a copy of the checklist and review the process once more when tenants are ready to move out.

 What to Include in Your Move-Out Checklist